trustoverip/tswg-acdc-specification/spec/spec.md

 This is about Permissioned Correlation.
 Any Verifier that has received a complete presentation of a private ACDC has access to all the fields disclosed by the presentation but the terms of the Chain-link Confidentiality agreement may forbid sharing those field values outside a given context.
 Thus, an Issuee may use a combination of bulk-issued ACDCs with Chain-link Confidentiality to control Permissioned Correlation of the contents of an ACDC while allowing the SAID of the ACDC to be more public.
 The SAID of a private ACDC does not expose the ACDC contents to an unpermissioned 3rd party.
 Unique SAIDs belonging to bulk issued ACDCs prevent 3rd parties from making a provable correlation between ACDCs via their SAIDs in spite of those SAIDs being public.
 This does not stop malicious Verifiers (as 2nd parties) from colluding and correlating against the disclosed fields, but it does limit provable correlation to the information disclosed to a given group of malicious colluding Verifiers.
 To restate, unique SAIDs per copy of a set of private bulk issued ACDC prevent unpermissioned 3rd parties from making provable correlations, in spite of those SAIDs being public, unless they collude with malicious Verifiers (2nd parties).

 In some applications, Chain Link Confidentiality is insufficient to deter unpermissioned correlation.
 Some Verifiers may be malicious with sufficient malicious incentives to overcome whatever counter incentives the terms of the contractual Chain-link confidentiality may impose.
 In these cases, more aggressive technological anti-correlation mechanisms such as bulk issued ACDCs may be useful.
-To elaborate, in spite of the fact that Chain-link confidentiality terms of use may forbid such malicious correlation, making such correlation more difficult technically may provide better protection than Chain-link confidentiality alone [[ref: CLC]].
+To elaborate, in spite of the fact that Chain-link confidentiality terms of use may forbid such malicious correlation, making such correlation more difficult technically may provide better protection than Chain-link confidentiality alone [[44].

 It is important to note that any group of colluding malicious Verifiers always may make a statistical correlation between presentations despite technical barriers to cryptographically provable correlation.
 This is called contextual linkability.
 In general, there is no cryptographic mechanism that precludes statistical correlation among a set of colluding Verifiers because they may make cryptographically unverifiable or unprovable assertions about information presented to them that may be proven as likely true using merely statistical correlation techniques.
 Linkability, due the context of the disclosure itself, may defeat any unlinkability guarantees of a cryptographic technique.
 Thus, without contractually protected disclosure, contextual linkability in spite of cryptographic unlinkability may make the complexity of using advanced cryptographic mechanisms to provide unlinkability an exercise in diminishing returns.

 #### Basic bulk issuance proceedure

-The amount of data transferred between the Issuer and Issuee (or recipient of an untargeted ACDC) at issuance of a set of bulk issued ACDCs may be minimized by using a hierarchical deterministic derivation function to derive the value of the UUID, `u`, fields from a shared secret salt [[ref: Salt]].
+The amount of data transferred between the Issuer and Issuee (or recipient of an untargeted ACDC) at issuance of a set of bulk issued ACDCs may be minimized by using a hierarchical deterministic derivation function to derive the value of the UUID, `u`, fields from a shared secret salt [[29]].

 As described above, there are several ways that the Issuer may share a secret salt securely.
-Given that the Issuer and Issuee (or recipient for Untargeted ACDCs) AIDs are each controlled by an Ed25519 key pair(s), a corresponding X15519 asymmetric encryption key pair(s) may be derived from the controlling Ed25519 key pair(s) [[ref: EdSC]][[ref: PSEd]][[ref: TMEd]].
-An X25519 public key may be securely derived from an Ed25519 public key [[ref: KeyEx]][[ref: SKEM]].
-Likewise, an X25519 private key may be securely derived from an Ed25519 private key [[ref: KeyEx]][[ref: SKEM]].
+Given that the Issuer and Issuee (or recipient for Untargeted ACDCs) AIDs are each controlled by an Ed25519 key pair(s), a corresponding X15519 asymmetric encryption key pair(s) may be derived from the controlling Ed25519 key pair(s) [[36]][[37]][[38]].
+An X25519 public key may be securely derived from an Ed25519 public key [[46]][[60]].
+Likewise, an X25519 private key may be securely derived from an Ed25519 private key [[46]][[60]].

 In an interactive approach, the Issuer derives a public asymmetric X25519 encryption key from the Issuee's published Ed25519 public key and the Issuee derives a public asymmetric X25519 encryption key from the Issuer's published Ed25519 public key.
-The two then interact via a Diffie-Hellman (DH) key exchange to create a shared symmetric encryption key [[ref: KeyEx]][[ref: DHKE]].
+The two then interact via a Diffie-Hellman (DH) key exchange to create a shared symmetric encryption key [[46]][[45]].
 The shared symmetric encryption key may be used to encrypt the secret salt or the shared symmetric encryption key itself may be used has high entropy cryptographic material from which the secret salt may be derived.

 In a non-interactive approach, the Issuer derives an X25519 asymmetric public encryption key from the Issuee's (or recipient's) public Ed25519 public key.
 The Issuer then encrypts the secret salt with that public asymmetric encryption key and signs the encryption with the Issuer's private Ed25519 signing key.
 This is transmitted to the Issuee, who verifies the signature and decrypts the secret salt using the private X25519 decryption key derived from the Issuee's private Ed25519 key.
 This non-interactive approach is more scalable for AIDs that are controlled with a multi-sig group of signing keys.
 The Issuer can broadcast to all members of the Issuee's (or recipient's) multi-sig signing group individually asymmetrically encrypted and signed copies of the secret salt.